Cinema Paradiso

-Credited with revitalizing Italy's film industry, Cinema Paradiso has been cited by Empire magazine as one of the greatest films of all time.
+Credited with revitalizing Italy's film industry, Cinema Paradiso has been cited as one of the greatest films of all time, and a world cinema classic.
+The ending is considered among the greatest endings in film history.
 It was a commercial success, and won several awards, including the Academy Award for Best Foreign Language Film and the Cannes Film Festival's Grand Prix.
-It was nominated for 11 BAFTA Awards and won five; including Best Actor for Philippe Noiret, Best Supporting Actor for Salvatore Cascio, Best Original Screenplay, and Best Foreign Language Film.
+It was nominated for 11 BAFTA Awards and won five; including Best Actor for Philippe Noiret, Best Supporting Actor for Salvatore Cascio, Best Original Screenplay, and Best Foreign Language Film, a record for a foreign language feature until it was broken by All Quiet on the Western Front in 2023.

 Plot

 In 1988 Rome, Salvatore Di Vita, a famous film director, returns home late one evening, where his girlfriend sleepily tells him that his mother called to say someone named Alfredo has died.
-Salvatore shies from committed relationships and has not been to his home village of Giancaldo, Sicily in thirty years.
-As his girlfriend asks him who Alfredo was, Salvatore is not able to fall asleep and flashes back to his childhood.
+Salvatore shies from committed relationships and has not been to his home village of Giancaldo, Sicily, in thirty years.
+As his girlfriend asks him who Alfredo was, Salvatore is unable to fall asleep and flashes back to his childhood.

 A few years after World War II, eight-year-old Salvatore is the mischievous, intelligent son of a war widow.
-Nicknamed Toto, he discovers a love for films and spends every free moment at the local movie house, named Cinema Paradiso.
-Although they initially start off on tense terms, he develops a friendship with the middle-aged projectionist, Alfredo, who often lets him watch movies from the projection booth.
+Nicknamed Totò, he discovers a love for films and spends every free moment at the local movie house, Cinema Paradiso.
+Although they initially start on tense terms, he develops a friendship with the middle-aged projectionist, Alfredo, who often lets him watch films from the projection booth.
 During the shows, the audience can be heard booing because there are missing sections, causing the films to suddenly jump, bypassing scenes with romantic kisses or embraces.
-The local priest, owner of the cinema, had ordered these sections to be censored, and the deleted scenes are cut from the film reels by Alfredo and piled on the projection room floor, where Alfredo keeps them until he can splice them back in for the film to be sent to the next town.
+The local priest, the owner of the cinema, had ordered these sections to be censored, and the deleted scenes are cut from the film reels by Alfredo and piled on the projection room floor, where Alfredo keeps them until he can splice them back in for the film to be sent to the next town.

 Alfredo eventually teaches Salvatore how to operate the film projector.
 One day, Cinema Paradiso catches fire as Alfredo is projecting The Firemen of Viggiù after hours, on the wall of a nearby house.
 Salvatore saves Alfredo's life, but not before a reel of nitrate film explodes in Alfredo's face, leaving him permanently blind.
-The movie house is rebuilt by a town citizen, Ciccio Spaccafico, who invests a big football lottery winning.
-Salvatore, still a child, is hired as the new projectionist, as he is the only person who knows how to run the machines.
+The movie house is rebuilt by a town citizen, Ciccio Spaccafico, using his winnings from a football lottery.
+Salvatore, still a child, is hired as the new projectionist, as only he knows how to run the machines.